 Some placeholder text is written in scrambled Latin words.
 The text you type will appear in the language you use for your computer.

 In word-processing documents, a new page is added automatically when you reach the end of the page, or you can add a page break anywhere to start the next line on a new page.
 In a page layout document, you can add a blank page anywhere in your document.
-See Add, delete, and rearrange pages.
+See Add pages in Pages on iPhone.

 Add text in a text box